Exploring Shakespearean Tragedy:

 ITCHS Home

-Chapter 7: Variants of Shakespearean Tragedic Dynamis
+Variants of Shakespearean Tragedic Dynamis

-As already indicated in the previous chapter, a good sense of dynamis, the power a work has over us, requires a sense of when, where, and how that dynamis is perceived, not just what a dynamis is.
+As already indicated in the previous chapter, a good sense of dynamis, the power a work has over us, requires a sense of when, where, and how that dynamis is perceived, not just what the dynamis is.

-There is a great phrase of criticism— “contemplation in tranquility” (cf. William Wordsworth’s “Preface to Lyrical Ballads”)–which is particularly apt for perceiving the Shakespearean tragedic dynamis.
-That dynamis is best apprehended in contemplation in tranquility.
 Tranquility is not typically achieved at the final curtain.
 The audience has work to do—applause for the actors, an appropriate sentient comment for one’s companion, perhaps greetings for acquaintances in the audience, getting ready to go outdoors (especially important and especially involved in the midst of a Minnesota winter), car keys to find, and perhaps a car to find in the parking lot and a parking ticket to pay.
 These are not prerequisites of tranquility.

 Many of us do not find much other time for tranquility as well.
 But the best tranquility for discovering dynamis finds us; we don’t find it.
 There comes a time, maybe a day or so after the performance, when all the individual high points of plot and rhetoric no longer engage us individually.
 We aren’t rehearsing “To be or not to be,” for example, for ourselves.